What Are Geotextile Membranes?

 Protection geotextile membranes are often used in coastal areas between the beach and coastal defence projects to prevent erosion.
 The membrane must be strong enough that the costal defence project can’t damage it, but permeable enough to allow for drainage to happen.
 Specialist membranes are usually required for this purpose as they have to be super strong so as not to tear on the defence materials, such a gabions.
 It also has to be permeable enough to allow enough water to get through to allow the water drain properly.

 Weed control fabrics are another type of geotextile membrane and can be used to protect plants, as the plant is allowed to grow while weeds are prevented from doing so, removing competition between species for space and nutrients.
-Allowing the plants you want to grow to get more nutrients themselves, rather than weeds sucking them up!
+Allowing the plants you want to grow to get more nutrients themselves, rather than the weeds sucking them up!

-The can also be used as barrier is being used to contain a harmful substance like at landfill sites for example, from contaminating the area.
+They can also be used as barrier is being used to contain a harmful substance like at landfill sites for example, from contaminating the area.

 Reinforcement in Construction, Drainage and Engineering Projects

 Finally, ground reinforcement membranes are often used for reinforcement in engineering and building projects – specifically, woven geotextiles are good for ground stabilisation and ground reinforcement solutions due to their high geotextile strength.
 For instance, woven geotextiles are useful for reinforcing embankments and roads built on unstable soils, allowing for the construction of steeper inclines and providing greater ground stabilisation.
 Additionally, cross hatch geotextile membranes can hold layers of soil or ground in place, and are especially useful for retaining the shapes of ditches and drains.
+These are usually called a biaxial geogrid although you can buy triaxial geogrids too.

 Types of Geotextile Membrane